My sketch has disappeared. What do I do?

 To recover a sketch that changes in an unexpected way:

-Sometimes the Sketch explodes to the size of a planet.
+Sometimes the Sketch expands to the size of a planet.

 Correct Arc - After Undo